Is Flow Matching Just Trajectory Replay for Sequential Data?: Introduction

 Sequence modeling is a natural and increasingly important application domain for FM; see our discussion of related work in App. \ref{app:relatedwork}.
 Sequential data are often viewed as discretizations of underlying continuous-time processes.
 FM formulations can therefore be used to learn generative models of full trajectories using a memory bank of observed one-step transitions \cite{lim2024elucidating, zhang2024trajectory}.
 Despite promising results, the implicit bias of FM models is not well understood.
 This raises a~question:

 In this work, we derive this optimal empirical model, studying its structure in detail, and exploring the implications.
 For the Gaussian path construction commonly used in FM, we show that $\hat{v}^*(t, z)$ admits a \emph{closed-form expression}.
 Remarkably, this gives us a training-free, interpretable sampler which can be viewed as a \emph{nonparametric, memory-augmented continuous-time dynamical system} defined directly by the dataset of historical transitions.
 Through this lens, neural FM models trained on sequential data can be reinterpreted as parametric approximations of this ideal nonparametric model.
 This perspective unifies continuous-time flow-based generative modeling with nonparametric dynamical systems, offering a principled and data-driven foundation for memory-based sequence modeling.

-In more detail, our main contributions are as~follows: \begin{itemize}[leftmargin=*] \item \textbf{Theoretical Derivation of the Optimal Velocity Field.} We derive the closed-form minimizer of the empirical FM objective for historical transition data (see Sec.~\ref{sec:method}).
+In more detail, our main contributions are as~follows: \begin{itemize}[leftmargin=*] \item \textbf{Derivation of the Optimal Velocity Field.} Extending the approach in \cite{scarvelis2023closed, bertrand2025closed, li2026kinetic} to the sequential data setting, we derive the closed-form minimizer of the empirical FM objective for historical transition data (see Sec.~\ref{sec:method}).
 We show that for Gaussian conditional paths, the optimal velocity depends on a similarity-weighted average of certain data-dependent instantaneous velocities.
-We further study the behavior of the resulting ODE sampler; see App. \ref{app:duhamel_dm}.
+We further study the behavior of the resulting sampler; see App. \ref{app:duhamel_dm}.

-\item \textbf{A Principled Training-Free Sampler.} Motivated by the theoretical insight, we propose a training-free model (FreeFM), see Fig.~\ref{fig:schematic}, that takes advantage of the entire dataset as a memory bank.
+\item \textbf{A Principled Training-Free Sampler.} As a byproduct of our analysis, we propose a training-free model (FreeFM), see Fig.~\ref{fig:schematic}, that takes advantage of the entire dataset as a memory bank.
 This sampler operates as a nonparametric dynamical system that blends historical dynamics based on proximity to the current state.
 We analyze the numerical properties of the ODE sampler, and propose approximation schemes to address computational scalability and stability (see Sec.~\ref{sec:practical}).
 Proofs of the presented theoretical results are provided in App. \ref{app:proof}.